 Public Interest and Pro Bono Overview

 The Public Interest and Pro Bono Program is directed by Alan Morrison, the Lerner Family Associate Dean for Public Interest and Public Service Law.
-It is divided into four main areas at The George Washington Law School:
+It is divided into four main areas:

 - The Jacob Burns Community Legal Clinics are under the direction of Phyllis Goldfarb, the Jacob Burns Foundation Professor of Clinical Law and Associate Dean for Clinical Affairs.
 The Clinics focus on various types of legal practice, services, and policy: family law; immigration law; health law; international human rights; federal criminal appeals; domestic violence; public justice advocacy; neighborhood law & policy; and small business & community economic development.
 The 2011-2012 year marked the 40th Anniversary of the Burns Legal Clinics.